Balyakalasakhi (2014 film)

 Balyakalasakhi (transl.
 Childhood Companion) is a 2014 Malayalam language film adaptation of the famous novel of the same name by Vaikom Muhammad Basheer.
-The romantic musical drama film was written and directed by debutante Pramod Payyannur and stars Mammootty, Isha Talwar, Meena, Seema Biswas, KPAC Lalitha and Mamukkoya in lead roles.
+The romantic musical drama film was written and directed by debutant Pramod Payyannur and stars Mammootty, Isha Talwar, Meena, Seema Biswas, KPAC Lalitha and Mamukkoya in lead roles.

 The story revolves around childhood sweethearts Majeed (Mammootty) and Suhra (Isha Talwar).
 Born to rich parents, Majeed falls in love with his not-so-affluent neighbour Suhra.
 After her father's death, when Suhra struggles to make both ends meet, Majeed pleads with his father to sponsor her education.
 Refused, he wanders off to distant lands.
 Some of the other characters created by Basheer such as Ettukali Mammoonju and Ottakannan Pokker also appear in the film.

 The film has lyrics and music created by several leading masters including P. Bhaskaran, K. Raghavan, K. T. Muhammed, O. N. V. Kurup, Kavalam Narayana Panicker, Sreekumaran Thampi, and Basheer himself.
 The launch of the film edition of the novel Balyakalasakhi was done by Leela Menon who handed over the book to Fabi Basheer, wife of Vaikom Muhammed Basheer.